 Bernstein Medical is a state-of-the-art hair restoration facility, and we perform only the most modern techniques for patients who visit from around the world.
 Our facility performs all FUE hair transplants using the groundbreaking technology of the ARTAS® Robotic System.

-If you have concerns about your hair loss, this information will help, but it is always best to be examined by a board certified hair loss specialist.
+If you have concerns about your hair loss, it is always best to be examined by a board certified hair loss specialist.
 You can set up an in-person physician consultation.
 If you cannot visit our NYC facility for an in-person consult, you may submit a photo consultation from the comfort of your home.